 Fields and inputs are added automatically into your Zuko account as visitors to your site interact with them.
 After we have received data for them for the first time, you can add more readable labels to them and also set a custom order for them.
 This guide takes you through the manual way to configure and label your fields.
 Zuko also has a field labelling wizard which allows you to do this through an interactive visual labeller.

 If you have not labelled any fields, you will be prompted to add labels from within Zuko:

-You can relabel and reorder your fields at any point, by clicking on the Cog Symbol on the right hand side, next to the URL of your form.
+You can relabel and reorder your fields at any point by clicking on the Cog Symbol on the right hand side, next to the URL of your form.

 Once in the Field Labelling View, you will see a list of unconfigured fields at the top, waiting to be labelled and ordered:

 To configure a field, click the ‘+’ symbol on the right hand side, the field will then drop down to the bottom of the screen, with an input box where you can enter your field label:

 Repeat the process for all of your unconfigured fields, dragging and dropping them into your desired order:

 Important - remember to click save after you have configured all of your fields.
 You can come back and change labels and orders at any point.